With Christmas just around the corner, we’ve got the perfect tips for saving money before, during and after the festive season.

 In amongst the post-Christmas sales you can save on decorations as well.
 There are great savings to be made by stocking up on decorations and lights for next year.

 Another way to save money and paper this Christmas is to stop posting traditional paper cards and opt to spread the joy digitally.
 It’s easier than ever with the help of the many free e-card sites you’ll find online.
-Sending Christmas cards digitally is better for your wallet and the environment as well.
+Sending Christmas cards digitally is not only better for your wallet – the environment will thank you as well.

 Get ahead of the game.
-By purchasing one or a few items a month, you’ll be able to budget more easily – and feel that Christmas spirit all year round as well.
+By purchasing one or a few items a month, you’ll be able to budget more easily – and feel that Christmas spirit all year round.